Print3M/print3m.github.io/_blog/filejacking-initial-access-with-file-system-api.md

 It is possible to read and edit any file(s) - e.g. DLL, EXE, MSI - with restrictions:

 * The file cannot come from `RESTRICTED-PATHS-2` (see below).
+* The LNK cannot point to the binary in `RESTRICTED-PATHS-2`.
+If the LNK does not point to a restricted path, then you can edit the LNK structures as any other file.
+But if it points to a file in a restricted path, then the LNK is magically resolved and the browser returns an restriction error.
+Very strange.

 > **NOTE**: It's not possible to rename or remove the file after creation.